Manuja-B/Artificial-Intelligence--Assignment-2/README.md

         Else return minS&#39;SUCC(S) MAX-Value(S&#39;)

-## Alpha-Beta Pruning: We use this to reduce time, by finding the optimal minimax solution while avoiding searching subtrees of moves which won&#39;t be selected.
-In an average case time complexity is reduced from (O
+## Alpha-Beta Pruning:

+We use this to reduce time, by finding the optimal minimax solution while avoiding searching subtrees of moves which won't be selected.
+In an average case time complexity is reduced from O(b<sup>d</sup>) to O(b<sup>3d/4</sup>).
-# b/d
-) to (O
-# 3b/4d
-).

 **Alpha:** It is the best choice so far for the player MAX.
 So, a MAX player can only alter with the alpha value.
 We want to get the highest possible value here.
 So, basically alpha is the lower bound on the values read by the node, it always picks the highest possible value.